evabanegacom/restaurant-page/README.md

 This is a restaurant page that demonstrates user experience and user interaction with webpages

+The idea focuses on making the webpage easy to navigate and explore

 ## LIVE DEMO
  [Link to live demo](https://raw.githack.com/evabanegacom/restaurant-page/feature/dist/index.html)